Reviews You Can Rely On

 Water Resistance

-While all of these windbreakers purport to be water resistant, none of them are meant to be waterproof.
-It is a tall order to ask for a jacket that is already wind-resistant, super breathable, super light, packable, cheap, also to be waterproof.
-We have yet to find such a unicorn of a jacket.
-We only weighted this metric as 10 percent of a product's final score.
+While all these windbreakers purport to be water resistant, none are meant to be as waterproof as a rain jacket.
+It is a tall order to ask for a jacket that is already wind-resistant, breathable, lightweight, and packable to also be waterproof.
+We have yet to find such a unicorn, but we still found that many of these jackets were enough to keep dry under a light sprinkle of rain.

-A little water protection is necessary from time to time, so most of these jackets come with a durable water-resistant (DWR) coating applied to the shell.
-DWR coatings are chemical applications that repel water while allowing the fabric underneath to breathe properly.
-But they wear off — especially if you wear a pack over the jacket — or it is subject to lots of abrasion or scuffing.
+Most of these jackets come with a durable water-resistant (DWR) coating applied to the shell.
+DWR coatings are chemical applications that repel water while allowing the fabric underneath to breathe.
+But a DWR coating wears off over time, especially if you wear a pack over the jacket.
 Once the DWR coating is gone, these jackets will no longer be water-resistant, and you will get wet.
-Luckily, you can re-apply DWR coatings.
+Luckily, you can reapply DWR coatings at home pretty easily.

-wind breaker jacket - windbreakers are a great choice for keeping us dry and protected...
+wind breaker jacket - windbreakers are a great choice for keeping you dry and protected...

-Windbreakers are a great choice for keeping us dry and protected from the elements on ski tours, with the ability to breathe on the way up and block the wind on the way down.
+Windbreakers are a great choice for keeping you dry and protected from the elements on ski tours.

 Credit: Jill Rice